Shallange/ESP32-Ultrasonic-Volume-Monitor-AWS/README.md

 Compile and upload the code to the ESP32 board.

 ## Operation
-The system operates in two modes:
-- **Cuboid Mode:** For cuboid container volume calculation.
-- **Cylinder Mode:** For cylindrical container volume calculation.

-The device measures the distance to the liquid surface and calculates the volume.
+The device measures the distance to the liquid surface in a cuboid container and calculates the volume based on these measurements.